 You'll notice that we fill in some of this information for you, based on details you entered when you signed up for service.
 You can change this information here.
 You can also come back to your billing settings to change it later.

 Finally, enter a payment method we can charge for your monthly payment.
 You have these options:

 Credit / debit card: Google accepts international cards in over 230 countries from Visa, Mastercard, and American Express.

 Bank account: Depending on your billing country, we may be able to withdraw payments directly from your bank account (also called direct debit).

 You're done with billing setup!

-As long as the payment method associated with your subscription remains valid and up to date, your Google Apps service continues uninterrupted.
+As long as the payment method associated with your subscription remains valid and up to date, your G Suite service continues uninterrupted.
 Your first automatic payment will occur at the beginning of the month after your free trial ends.